R2Northstar/ModdingDocs/docs/source/guides/contributing.rst

     poetry install

-It should have created the build script, run it with:
+After this is done downloading and setting up all the dependencies, you can build it with:

 .. code:: bash

-    build
+    poetry run build

-This should rebuild the docs on changes and open them in your default browser.
+This should rebuild the docs on changes and open them in your default browser woth live reloading.

 Tips and tricks
 ---------------